joshghent/blog/content/blog/how-to-create-gist-bot/index.md

 $ node index.js
 ```

 If you go and view your Gist in the browser, this should have successfully updated it with the information you want.
-If it has worked, the proceed to the next step, otherwise - time for bug fixes! 🐛
+If it has worked, then proceed to the next step, otherwise - time for bug fixes! 🐛

 <div class="image">
 	<img src="./../../assets/images/rescuebox.png"/>